When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Conclusion

 \section{Conclusion}

 In this paper, we studied and designed user-favorable congestion pricing and revenue refunding (CPRR) schemes that mitigate the regressive wealth inequality effects of congestion pricing.
-We considered two models of user behaviour: (i) users minimizing a linear function of their travel times and tolls, without considering refunds, and (ii) users explicitly taking into account refunds in their travel costs.
-Using the first model, we developed CPRR schemes that improved both system efficiency and wealth inequality, while being favorable for all users, as compared to the untolled outcome.
-We then characterized the set of optimal CPRR schemes.
-Finally, we showed that even when users endogenize the effect of refunds on their travel decisions, the resultant equilibrium remains the same under any optimal revenue-refunding scheme.
+In particular, under the user behavior model when users minimize a linear function of their travel times and tolls, without considering refunds, we developed CPRR schemes that improve both system efficiency and wealth inequality, while being favorable for all users, as compared to the untolled outcome.
+We further characterized the set of optimal CPRR schemes and presented a method to compute the optimal scheme when the wealth inequality measure is given by the discrete Gini coefficient.
+Finally, we showed that even when (coalitions of) users endogenize the effect of refunds on their travel decisions, the resultant equilibrium remains the same under any optimal CPRR scheme.

 There are several interesting directions for further research.
-The first would be to relax some of the commonly-used assumptions in transportation research and game theory, to improve the applicability to practice.
-One example is to consider nonlinear travel cost functions.
+The first would be to relax some of the commonly-used assumptions in transportation research and game theory.
+One example is to consider nonlinear user travel cost functions.
 In addition, we currently assume time-invariant travel demand and traffic flows, which motivates the possible generalization to dynamic settings, e.g., through the incorporation of the cell transmission model~\cite{daganzo1994cell}.
 We have also assumed that the only decisions made by users are route choices, whereas in reality there are other options, such as changing departure time or travel mode.
-A possible way to overcome this limitation is by incorporating elastic-demand models into our traffic-assignment formulations~\cite{Patriksson15, gartner1980optimal}.
+A possible way to overcome this limitation is by incorporating elastic-demand models into our traffic-assignment formulations\ifarxiv~\cite{Patriksson15,gartner1980optimal}\else~\cite{Patriksson15}\fi.
+Finally, we only consider direct refunds to the road users.
+We can extend our framework to analyze system designs with cross subsidies across multiple forms of transport, e.g., subsidies to improve the transit infrastructure.

-It would also be interesting to extend these results to the setting of anonymous revenue refunding schemes that do not rely on any knowledge of each individual user's value-of-time.
-Furthermore, it would be valuable to explore more complex behavior such as inter-group coalitions~\cite{ANDELMAN2009289}.
-Finally, it would be worthwhile to investigate refunding mechanisms wherein some portion of the collected revenues is not directly refunded to users as lump-sum transfers, but instead used to cover operational costs or to improve transportation infrastructure.